StefanBossbaly/rustic-pixel-display/README.md

 ##### Overview

-Returns a list of Render Factories that are served by this instance.
+Returns a list of RenderFactories that are served by this HTTP instance.
 Factories are compiled into the software executable and can not be added after the compilation of the program.

 ##### Parameters